Rules & Regulations

 Keep radios and tape / CD players at a sound level that does not go beyond the area you have reserved.
-The use of amplification sound systems cannot project beyond the area you reserved and requires a Special Use Permit.
+The use of amplification sound systems cannot project beyond the area you reserved and requires a Special Use Request.

 Multipurpose fields, horse shoe pits, volleyball standards and other facilities may be available at the park but not included in your reservation.
 You need to bring your own equipment.
 Do not drive stakes into the ground to set up games, you may hit buried electrical or irrigation lines.
 Use of stakes requires supervisory approval.